LinhaiShen/linhaishen.github.io/source/_posts/Synchronize-between-multiple-hexo-bases.md

 1. Create a branch named "hexo" from your.github.io master branch
 1. Set "hexo" as your default branch of your.github.io

-# your hexo bases setup
+# your new hexo bases setup
 1. Git clone git@github.com:your/your.github.io.git
 1. Change dir to your cloned "hexo", install packages for hexo
 ```